 Having trouble while updating or installing packages in your system?
 No worries.
 This brief tutorial will show you how to find the fastest mirror in Debian and it’s derivatives Ubuntu, Linux Mint etc. We can do this either from GUI or command line mode.
 Pick any one of your preferred method.

-Find The Fastest Mirror In Debian And Derivatives
+Find Follwing best methods to the Fastest Mirror In Debian And Derivatives

 Method 1: Using Synaptic package manager